 - No authentication (only works for public calendars)

-Best for: Viewing public calendars (holiday schedules, sports team schedules, conference agendas) or checking someone’s published availability one-way.
+Best for: Viewing public calendars (holiday schedules, sports team schedules, conference agendas).
 Not suitable for keeping personal calendars in sync.

 Real-world example: You want to see the local sports team’s game schedule in your personal calendar.
 The team publishes an ICS URL.
 You add it to Google Calendar, and games appear automatically (though updates may be delayed).